ootjersb/pislave/README.md

 ```

 # Configuration
 At the moment all of the settings and options are hardcoded.
 Most difficult configuration is probably bound to the model of the HeatPump itself.
-The parsing of the datalog message is model specific
+The parsing of the datalog message is model specific.

 # Run
-Common operations works by launching first pislave and then pimaster2
+Common operations works by launching first `pislave` and then `pimaster`

 # Service installation
 The process can be run as system.
 The process reports output to console which is redirected to syslog by systemd.